sergiomt/centorion/README.md

 4. [Install Vagrant](https://www.vagrantup.com/downloads.html) 1.9 or higher.

-	* Optional.
+	* **Optional**.
 If you are using a proxy with basic authentication (not NTLM), you will have to configure it for Bundler and Vagrant.
 	* From your host command line do
 		`SET HTTP_PROXY=http://_XXX.XXX.XXX.XXX_:_port_`
 		`SET HTTPS_PROXY=ttp://_XXX.XXX.XXX.XXX_:_port_`